 Template letters are available to help you respond to requests.

-If the request is for a lot of information or if it would take a lot of work to find the information we may be able to charge a fee.
+If the request is for a lot of information or if it would take a lot of work to find the information, the University may be able to charge a fee.
 Please ask for advice.

-It is a statutory requirement that we respond to requests within 20 working days, so it's important that requests are identified and dated as soon as they arrive, even if the member of staff to whom they are addressed is absent.
+It is a statutory requirement that the University responds to requests within 20 working days, so it's important that requests are identified and dated as soon as they arrive, even if the member of staff to whom they are addressed is absent.
 This will give us as much time as possible to locate the information and consider any exemptions and public interest factors that may apply.

-A report on compliance with access to information legislation, including details of the information that was requested and disclosed in the previous year, is made annually to VCB.
+A report on compliance with access to information legislation, including details of the information that was requested and disclosed in the previous year, is made annually to Audit Committee.

 Can I make a request for information?